Alsulis/peer-to-peer-federated-learning-AVs/README.md

 ## Background
 ----------

 This project was part of my Master's thesis at Lancaster University, where I pursued a Master's in Cybersecurity.
-The main objective of the research was to propose and implement a solution for intrusion detection in autonomous vehicles, using a novel federated learning approach to address privacy and resilience concerns associated with traditional centralized systems.
+The main objective of the research was to propose and implement a solution for intrusion detection in autonomous vehicles, using a novel federated learning approach to address privacy and resilience concerns associated with traditional centralised systems.